bzhang22/Numerical-Randomness-in-LLM-Evaluation/results_graph_unified/anwers.md

 **Conclusion**: The model's preference for A vs B is extremely close.
 *   HF considers B slightly better (+0.28% advantage).
 *   vLLM considers A slightly better (+0.49% advantage).
-*   This sway of <1% is caused by hardware floating-point calculation differences.

 ---